 Forget positive thinking, it’s time to get pessimistic.
 Focusing on what can go wrong can help you create a bulletproof plan to achieve your writing goals.
-Combine this with other science-backed tactics for building a routine and you’re onto a winner.
+Combine this with other science-backed tactics for goal setting and you’re on to building a winning writing routine.

 Channel your inner Eeyore